 This article first appeared in the Volume 24 / Number 1 / 2001 issue of the Christian Research Journal.
-For further information or to subscribe to the Christian Research Journal go to: www.equip.org
+For further information on the Christian Research Journal click here.

 The 11 September 2001 terrorist attacks have highlighted the number one objection to Christianity: How can there be a loving God when the world is so corroded with evil and suffering?
 How would you respond?
 I take an approach that’s built around the “three A’s” — Assess, Answer, and Assure.